Alex2Pena/reading-notes-201/class02.md

 - if (condition) {
     code to execute if true();
 }
 - If statements evaluate or check if a condition is true.
-If so the code is executed
+If so the code is executed.

 4. If Else staatements
 - if (condition) {